FreeCAD/FreeCAD-documentation/wiki/Arch_panel_tutorial.md

  ![](images/Arch_panel_tutorial_15.jpg )

 We can now create another component based on the same Wire, in order to place another panel on top of our frame.
 This time, we will give it an offset of 6.05 inches.
-Our panel is finally complete   *
+Our panel is finally complete:

  ![](images/Arch_panel_tutorial_16.jpg )